“Always on” stinks

 Chats entice people to deal with things that other people initiate.
 At times that other people dictate.
-We are constantly responding to external triggers.
+We’re constantly responding to external triggers.
 These triggers always come when others have time or are bored.
-And they tear us away from what we are doing or what we want to do.
+And they tear us away from what we’re doing or what we want to do.

 So, both in our private lives and in a work context, we should get used to configuring these notifications to our benefit and disabling as many of them as we possibly can.
 Only a few groups are really that important for us to allow them to ping us all the time.

-However, as long as being “always on” and constantly available, and the permanent attention grabbers don’t annoy you, you don’t have to disable the notifications.
+However, as long as you’re not annoyed by being “always-on” and constantly available, and at the mercy of the permanent attention grabbers, you don’t have to disable the notifications.
 In my own case and that of many of my colleagues, however, I find we give very selective attention to when our smartphones ring and vibrate.
 I like to seize the opportunity and shut down rooms, especially when chats draw attention to themselves by sending out a flood of messages.
 I also do this when topics come up that neither interest me nor that I actively address: I simply set everything to mute.
 And I hardly ever regret it.

 If chats and messengers are going to be used in an organization, it requires a culture that accepts that people will only be available and can only be reached if they want to be.
 Personally, I think it makes much more sense to leave the notion of selective and actively selected accessibility in the hands of your employees than to lay down fixed rules or time slots.

-Situations exist like right before a trade fair or a conference where my colleagues and I are willing to be “always on,” because we want to coordinate things proactively and work out the final details quickly.
-And then other situations exist where you can simply stay away and be offline with a clear conscience.
-This is especially true in your free time and on the weekend, and when you are on vacation, of course.
+Situations do exist (for example, right before a trade fair or a conference) in which my colleagues and I are willing to be “always-on” in order to coordinate things proactively and work out the final details quickly.
+And other situations exist in which you can simply stay away and be offline with a clear conscience.
+This is especially true in your free time and on the weekend, and when you’re on vacation, of course.

 Constant Interruptions Prevent Concentrated Work

 Group chat applications like Google Chat, Slack, or Microsoft Teams can be a real test of productivity.
 Several years ago, I read that the average manager is only able to work continuously for seven minutes at a time due to continuous interruptions.
-Don’t take my word for this, maybe it was five or nine minutes.
+Or maybe it was five or nine minutes.
+But you get my point.
 In any case, these periods are very short.
-And group chats don’t make it any better either.
-In fact, they make it worse.
-Now your colleagues no longer come knocking at your door when they want something, they also knock digitally.
+And group chats don’t make it any better.
+In fact, they can make things worse.
+Now your colleagues don’t just come knocking at your door when they want something, they also knock digitally.

 By the way, you should know that when it comes to these interruptions, companies without a functioning and successful intranet have a particularly hard time.
-That is because if there is a lack of transparency in your organization and you find it difficult to harvest information on your own, it is virtually predestined that central, experienced and key staff will constantly be interrupted by chat messages.
+That’s because, if there’s a lack of transparency in your organization, and you find it difficult to harvest information on your own, it’s virtually predestined that central, experienced, and key staff will constantly be interrupted by chat messages.
 Stupidly enough, this takes place time and time again for the same topics and questions.
-With a good and established intranet, these would have long since been documented and available to the company at large.
+With a good and established intranet, these questions would have long since been documented and available to the company at large.

 Whatever the case: group chats are disruptive at work.
 You keep getting interrupted.
 Some people don’t have any problem with that.
 Others loathe it.
 In any case, disruptions of this kind are usually not very helpful.
 The best tip I can give you is very simple: simply mute your apps and smartphone and use your time consciously to focus on your work.
 Several of my colleagues use similar strategies in the office.
 Some use headphones, others put up a sign with a clear message saying “Do not disturb.”